adhese/sdk_typescript/apps/docs/react-sdk.md

 For React developers, we provide a React SDK that allows you to easily integrate our services into your React application.

+> [!NOTE]
+> The React SDK is built on top of the [Adhese JavaScript SDK](/getting-started.html) and doesn't need the Adhese
+> JavaScript SDK to be installed separately.

 ## Installation
 ::: code-group
 ```bash [npm]